Eddienuh/SQL-Data-Warehouse-Project/README.md

 🏢///BUSINESS INTELLIGENCE ANALYTICS AND REPORTING///🏢

 ---///Objective///:
-Develop sql based analyticsbto deliver detailed business insoght into:
+Develop sql based analytics to deliver detailed business insight into:
 Customer behaviour
 Product performance
 Sales trends

-These insights will provide businesses and stakeholders with key business analytics in order to make strategic business decsions.
+These insights will provide businesses and stakeholders with key business analytics in order to make strategic and informed business decsions.

 ----------------------------------------

-🚀This project is licensed under the MIT LICENSE.
+🚀This project is licensed under the {MIT LICENSE}(LICENSE).
 You are free to use, modify and share this project with proper attribution.

 I am a finance graduate and an aspiring data analyst with a passion for problem solving and tackling complex challenges.
 I am undergoing my first project in this field looking to gain holistic expirience in all aspects of data science from egineering to analysis!!!🧑‍💼